Scaling and Root Planing

 Issues with Persistent Bad Breath

-Scaling and root planing can effectively help address persistent bad breath also known as halitosis, caused by accumulated bacteria and tartar below the gumline.
+Scaling and root planing can help address persistent bad breath also known as halitosis, caused by accumulated bacteria and tartar below the gumline.

 Issues with Bleeding Gums